 But, In a no-gi fight, the ref sanctions any contact with your opponent’s clothes.
 It is much harder to control him, despite fewer sweep/transition options.

-No-Gi or Gi Jiu-Jitsu Which is Better for MMA?
+No-Gi VS Gi BJJ Which is Better for MMA?

 No-gi is way more realistic for MMA combat.
 The cotton kimono style was excellent for the early stages of the UFC (Royce Gracie was fighting in a gi, which gave him a significant advantage over the other opponents).

 So you might have a hard time setting up a successful leg lock.
-And, it’s very hard to get a good grip on a sweaty opponent.
+And it’s tough to get a good grip on a sweaty opponent.

-Gi Vs. No-Gi, Which Is Better for Beginners?
+Gi Vs. No-Gi, Which Is Better for Jiu-Jitsu Beginners?

-No-gi BJJ may be harder to learn because the game moves at a faster pace.
-You’ll get a good grip when your opponent wears a traditional gi way much easier.
+No-gi BJJ may be harder to learn because the game moves faster.
+You’ll get a good grip when your opponent wears a much more straightforward traditional gi.

 Indeed, in Gi training, you can catch his lapel or collar too, plus you don’t have to press his back or waist hard with your chest to stay on the top.
 There is a chance of winning the fight via good technique.